-- 1. Rally books are available from the Dog SPIN Club. - 2.
+- 1. Rally books are available from the U of I Extension office. - 2.
 Numerical scores will distribute Jr. Fair ranking: highest score will be first premium, etc. - 3.
 70 and up is considered a qualifying score for the State Dog Contest. - 4.
 Ties will be broken by time. - 5.
 AKC rules will be used as a guideline for judging.
 If a dog has earned an AKC Rally obedience title 6 months prior to the fair, it must be shown in that level or higher.